 SharePoint is a database, as well as a document-storage mechanism.
 You can use it to compile simple lists and link them together.
 The Form Designer is slightly sophisticated, but customization is still possible.
 SharePoint’s ability to “grab” a list of data accumulated in Excel and place it into a custom list is useful.
 The program makes the custom list available to everyone on your network and enables you to add security to restrict who can do what with that data.
 You can ask SharePoint to alert you by email whenever someone adds, edits, or deletes records.
 If you’re storing data concerning people, calendar items, or tasks, you can synchronize that data with Outlook.

 Database Option #3: Zoho Creator

-The web service, Zoho Office, includes a database application that uses drag-and-drop functionality to spread out its forms in a simple, intuitive manner.
-You can also use drag and drop to program the interactions and workflows.
+Zoho Office is a web application that includes a database that uses drag-and-drop functionality to spread out its forms in a simple, intuitive manner.
+The drag-and-drop process also gets used to program the interactions and workflows.
 As a web service, your data and applications are available from anywhere, with simple security to keep your data private.
 Zoho charges on a per-user, per-month basis, but it limits the number of records you can store for that established price.
 The program costs extra when storing more data or for other features such as email integration.